oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             The ``user`` (or ``username``) and ``password`` properties should not be set when ``externalAuth`` is *true*.

             Note prior to node-oracledb 0.5 this property was called ``isExternalAuth``.
+        * - ``machine``
+          - String
+          - Thin
+          - .. _getconnectiondbattrsmachine:

+            The name of the host machine from where the connection originates.
+This is equivalent to the value in the ``MACHINE`` column of the ``V$SESSION`` view.

+            This optional property overrides the :attr:`oracledb.machine` property.

+            .. versionadded:: 6.7
         * - ``matchAny``
           - Boolean
           - Thick